getpawprint/slate/source/includes/_intake.md

 pet.breed | string | Pet's breed.
-pet.birthdate | date? | Date portion of the pet's birthdate pet.birthdate_level | string? | The accuracy of the pet's birthdate, e.g. if user only chose a `year`, a year and a `month`, or a complete date (`day`). place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
+pet.birthdate | date? | Date portion of the pet's birthdate pet.birthdate_level | string? | The accuracy of the pet's birthdate, e.g. if user only chose a `year`, a year and a `month`, or a complete date (`day`). pet.gender | string | "m" or "f" pet.neuter | bool? | Whether or not the pet has been neutered/spayed. marketing | object? | Marketing fields for vet (no effect on intake) marketing.media_opt_in | bool | Does the client release rights to clinic to use photos for social marketing.sms_opt_in | bool | Does the client opt into text marketing.referral | string | How you heard about the clinic - string (include a couple default options like yelp, google, friend) place_ids | int[]? | List of IDs from the `place` table who we will contact for the pet's medical history.
 If `place_ids` and `vets` are not specified, `empty_reason` must be given. vets | object[]? | Vets who we will contact for the pet's medical history.
 These will become new `place` table entries.
 If `place_ids` and `vets` are not specified, `empty_reason` must be given. vets.name | string | Vet name.